 How are applications assessed?

-- scope of the project, its creativity, originality, and rigour, and its potential contribution to longstanding or systemic challenges;
+- the scope of the project, its creativity, originality, and rigour, and its potential contribution to longstanding or systemic issues; and

 How does the Foundation make funding decisions?